 The statutes authorising these prosecutions represent just a sliver of the interlocking regulatory and legal regimes in the United States, in which companies must comply with numerous regulations and statutes or face criminal or civil sanctions.
 There is no shortage of regulatory agencies empowered to take action in the event of a compliance lapse.
 The most prominent of these include the DOJ, the SEC, the Internal Revenue Service (IRS), the Environmental Protection Agency (EPA), the CFTC, the US Departments of Commerce, Labor and the Treasury, the Federal Energy Regulatory Commission, the Occupational Safety and Health Administration and banking regulators such as the Federal Reserve and the New York State Department of Financial Services (DFS).
 Many of these agencies are empowered to commence formal investigations and enforcement proceedings on their own initiative and impose monetary sanctions or other penalties.

-Still, the DOJ – charged with prosecuting corporate crimes such as money laundering, bribery and tax fraud – is uniquely formidable among the agencies because of its power to indict and prosecute criminally, the threat of which has remained an important method of ensuring corporate compliance during the past decade.
+Still, the DOJ – charged with prosecuting corporate crimes such as money laundering, bribery and tax fraud – is uniquely formidable among the agencies because of its power to indict and prosecute criminally, the threat of which has remained an important method of ensuring corporate compliance during the past two decades.
 This was demonstrated not only by the passage of the 2002 Sarbanes–Oxley Act and the expansion of corporate criminal statutes, but also by the contemporaneous revision of the United States Sentencing Commission's (USSC) Organizational Guidelines to impose harsher penalties for corporate malfeasance.

 For large-scale corporate investigations and prosecutions, the DOJ frequently coordinates with other federal agencies, as well as state and local authorities.
 The 2017 Volkswagen settlement, for example, resulted from an investigation that was closely coordinated between the DOJ and the EPA.
 The DOJ has partnered with the Department of Health and Human Services to combat financial fraud in federal and state healthcare programmes, and announced, in September 2018, a US$260 million settlement with Health Management Associates for criminal and civil charges concerning overbilling government healthcare programmes and alleged kickbacks to physicians.
 And, in recent years, the DOJ has coordinated with the SEC and CFTC in spoofing enforcement.
-This coordination extends to interagency 'task forces', such as the establishment in July 2018 of a task force on market integrity and consumer fraud that, among other things, combats corporate fraud that victimises the general public and the government.
+This coordination extends to inter-agency 'task forces', such as the establishment in July 2018 of a task force on market integrity and consumer fraud that, among other things, combats corporate fraud that victimises the general public and the government.

-The DOJ has also pursued enforcement actions against a number of international financial institutions in recent years for the failure of anti-money laundering controls and for processing transactions on behalf of parties subject to US economic sanctions administered by the Office of Foreign Assets Control (OFAC) of the US Treasury Department.3 In late 2012, HSBC paid a then-record US$1.9 billion for failures in its anti-money laundering programme and its own business with sanctioned parties; BNP Paribas paid a US$8.9 billion fine for similar conduct in 2014.
+The DOJ has also pursued enforcement actions against a number of international financial institutions in recent years for the failure of anti-money laundering controls and for processing transactions on behalf of parties subject to US economic sanctions administered by the Office of Foreign Assets Control (OFAC) of the US Treasury Department.2 In late 2012, HSBC paid a then-record US$1.9 billion for failures in its anti-money laundering programme and its own business with sanctioned parties; BNP Paribas paid a US$8.9 billion fine for similar conduct in 2014.
 In April 2019, Standard Chartered paid US$1.1 billion to US and UK authorities and UniCredit paid US$1.3 billion to US authorities to resolve investigations into their compliance with US sanctions laws.
-The DOJ has seldom filed criminal charges against international financial institutions outside of a settlement agreement, but in October 2019, the DOJ indicted Halkbank, the second-largest state-owned bank in Turkey, for helping Iran evade US sanctions in a criminal proceeding that Halkbank is contesting.
+The DOJ has seldom filed criminal charges against international financial institutions outside a settlement agreement, but in October 2019, the DOJ indicted Halkbank, the second-largest state-owned bank in Turkey, for helping Iran evade US sanctions in a criminal proceeding that Halkbank is contesting.
 The DOJ investigations in these actions have been conducted in conjunction with the New York County District Attorney's Office, OFAC and the US bank regulatory agencies, in addition to global regulators such as the UK Financial Conduct Authority.

 A corporation facing a criminal investigation by the DOJ or other agencies typically feels great pressure to avoid an indictment, which carries the risk of severe reputational, legal, regulatory and other 'collateral' consequences (even apart from the potential criminal penalties such as fines, forfeiture, disgorgement of unlawful profits and restitution).
 For many companies, particularly highly regulated ones, a mere indictment – before conviction or even after acquittal – can have severe reputational effects, and disastrous consequences for a company's stock price and its ability to seek funding in the capital markets.
 Moreover, corporations in certain industries, such as companies that serve as government contractors for the Department of Defense or participate in the federal government's Medicaid and Medicare programmes, can face crippling suspension upon the filing of charges and mandatory exclusion from the programmes if ultimately convicted.
 The collateral consequences of a corporate criminal investigation and prosecution may not be reversible even if the company is vindicated on appeal.
 For example, Arthur Andersen, an 89-year-old firm with 85,000 employees, implicated in the Enron accounting fraud, suffered severe damage to its reputation after being indicted by the DOJ and lost its licence to audit public companies after being convicted of felony obstruction of justice.
 Although that conviction was overturned in 2005 by the Supreme Court, the firm had already suffered irreparable harm and had by that time ceased to function as a viable business.
 It is therefore not surprising that most companies facing regulatory investigations cooperate as fully as possible in the hope of avoiding formal charges and frequently self-report potential wrongdoing in which the company or its employees may be implicated.